-Again from 1965 Sudden Destruction a minor key instrumental by Johnny Dizzy Moore issued as the B side of JB 204 Soulettes Opportunity, and credited to Dizzy Johnny and The Studio 1 Orchestra.
-Johnny Dizzy Moore was a trumpet player and a founder member of the Skatalites At Jazz Cafe.
+Again from 1965 Sudden Destruction a minor key instrumental by Johnny Dizzy Moore issued as the B side of JB 204 Soulettes Opportunity, and credited to Dizzy Johnny and The Studio 1 Orchestra, and produced by Coxone Dodd.
+Johnny Dizzy Moore was a trumpet player and a founder member of the Skatalites.
 He attended the Alpha Boys School in Jamaica, while at the school he took up the trumpet and studied musical composition under bandleader Ruben Delgado.
 In October 2007, Moore was awarded the Order of Distinction for his pioneering work in popularising Jamaican music.
 He died in 2008 at the age of 69.

 Only three LP's were issued on Ska Beat, JB 1112 Delroy Wilson I Shall Not Remove, JB 1113 Presenting The Maytals Never Grow Old and JB 1111 Jump Jamaica Way by Various Artists.
 This LP is the rarest of all UK Ska albums and sells for large sums.